gitparrot/data_engineering_reddit_project/README.md

 - Google Cloud Platform (GCP) account with billing enabled
 - GCP project with the necessary APIs enabled (BigQuery, Cloud Storage, Compute Engine(IF YOU ARE RUNNING A VM))
+- IAM Roles for your Service Account can be set the same way it was done in the course: https://www.youtube.com/watch?v=Y2ux7gq3Z0o&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=12
 - GCP service account key JSON file
 - Docker and Docker Compose installed on your local machine
 - Terraform installed on your local machine